 Throughout the paper, we also discuss variants of phase retrieval, such as sign and conjugate phase retrieval, and extensions to more general permutation representations.
-We present several results and examples of independent interest, which highlight the challenges that the representation-theoretic understanding of phase retrieval properties faces.
+We present several results and examples of independent interest, mostly for the purpose of highlighting the challenges that the representation-theoretic understanding of phase retrieval properties faces.